mao377542770/sfdc-package-xml-generator-by-git/README.md

 ### Conditions of use

-1.Ensure that git is installed.
+1.Ensure that git is installed. <br>
-2.Ensure that a git repository exists.
+2.Ensure that a git repository exists. <br>
-3.Ensure the file belongs to Salesforce Metadata files.
+3.Ensure the file belongs to Salesforce Metadata files. <br>

 ### Usage
 ![Usage](getPackageXmlAnima.gif)